aijaz/blog/content/posts/2015/09/2015-09-03-time-to-boycott-the-nfl.markdown

-title: "It's time to boycott the NFL"
+title: It's time to boycott the NFL
 date: 2015-09-03 11:30
 comments: false
-description: "We can watch them literally kill each other for our entertainment.
-Or we can choose not to."
+description: We can watch them literally kill each other for our entertainment.
+Or we can choose not to.
 Category: Editorial
 Tags: sports, football, cte, NFL, suicide